A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Introduction

+The following research paper aims to scrutinize state-of-the-art vision-based approaches for dietary assessment.
+Figure \ref{taxonomy}. represents the detailed scope and taxonomy of our survey study.
+The contribution of this survey is summarized as follows: 1) We have briefly explored existing food databases for evaluating vision-based approaches and performance measures to thoroughly investigate food recognition, ingredient detection and volume estimation methods.
+2) We present an extensive review of food recognition techniques, including traditional methods with handcrafted features and modern deep learning-based approaches.
+3) We provided deep insight into multi-label methods for food ingredient classification.
+4) We surveyed most performing single view and multiview methods for food volume estimation.
+5) We presented existing mobile applications which implements these approaches and other potential applications of vision-based methods in health care.
+6) We analyzed open issues and suggested possible solutions to overcome the limitations of the existing methodologies.

-The following research paper aims to scrutinize state-of-the-art vision-based approaches developed for food recognition.
-It provides deep insight into multi-label methods for food ingredient classification and existing mobile applications which implements these approaches.
-Section II examines existing datasets.
-Section III examines feature extraction methods for food image representation including, handcrafted and deep visual features.
-In sections IV and V, we presented the most performing classifiers for food category classification techniques, food ingredient classification methods.
-In section VI, we provide brief information about mobile applications that are implementing these methods.
+The rest of the article is organized as follows.
+Section II and III examine evaluation metrics and existing datasets.
+Section IV examines feature extraction methods for food image representation including, handcrafted and deep visual features.
+In sections V and VI, we presented the most performing classifiers for food categorization and ingredient detection.
+Section VII represents the food volume estimation methods.
+In section VIII, we provide brief information about mobile applications implementing these methods and other potential applications.
+Section IX and X summarizes statistical analysis and open issues.
 Conclusively, we highlight our findings and future works related to this topic.